yzygitzh/ReDroid/README.md

 * What is anti-sandbox behavior

-    Anti-sandbox behavior implies that an app would check whether it's being run on an real device or an emulator, and have different behaviors on both kinds of platforms.
-This may be necessary for commercial apps to pretend malicious usage (like cheating in a game) and for malware to escape automatic app analysis and attack most valuable targets.
+    Anti-sandbox behavior implies that an app would check whether it's being run on an real device or an emulator, and behave differently on them.
+This may be necessary for commercial apps to pretend malicious usage (like cheating in a game) and for malware to escape from dynamic app analysis and attack most valuable targets.

     Known Android apps equipped with anti-sandbox techniques include Wechat (commercial app), Collapse Gakuen 2 (game) and DenDroid (malware).